Police and mental health

 What happens is:

-The police can arrest you without a warrant if they suspect (reasonably) that you have committed an offence, or are about to commit one, and they need to arrest you to:
+The police can arrest you without a warrant if they suspect (reasonably) that you've committed an offence or if they suspect you're about to commit an offence.
+And they need to arrest you to:

 What happens at the police station?

 You will go to the custody area (suite).
-When you first see the custody officer:
+When you first see the custody officer they will:

-- If they think that you are incapable of understanding the questions due to your mental health problem or other vulnerability they must:
+If they think that you're incapable of understanding the questions due to your mental health problem or other vulnerability they must:

-- call an appropriate healthcare practitioner (AHCP) to assess you
+- Call an appropriate healthcare professional to assess you

-- ask the AHCP if you are fit to be detained and/or interviewed
+- Ask the healthcare professional if you're fit to be detained, interviewed or both

-- s/he must call an appropriate adult to be there when certain procedures are carried out.
+- Call an appropriate adult to be there when certain procedures are carried out

 - They may authorise you to be searched, breathalysed or be given a urine drug screen test.